TimeWalkOrg/MapWalk/README.md

 # MapWalk
-An open-source app for leaving map-based notes and suggestions to others
+An open-source app for leaving map-based suggestions to others

+This app allows users to "highlight" areas on maps to later share with friends.
+Users could highlight "Pretty" areas of town with the Green highlighter, "Shopping" areas with Blue, and "places to avoid" (boring, dangerous) with Red.
+Once a map is highlighted, it can be shared to a friend who also uses this app.